Inference for multiple treatment effects using confounder importance learning: Computational Methodology

+Our strategy is to pre-compute $r_{j}^{\textsc{ep}}= P(\gamma_{j} = 1 \mid \by, \btheta = \mb{0})$, prior to conducting the optimization in \eqref{eq:theta-ep}.
+This leads to an optimization over $\btheta \in \mathbb{R}^{T+1}$ where, in contrast to the marginal likelihood estimate $\btheta^{\text{EB}}$, the objective function can be cheaply evaluated.
+Since the function in \eqref{eq:theta-ep} is not concave, we conduct an initial grid search and subsequently use a quasi-Newton algorithm, see Algorithm 1 in the supplement.
+Although this was not an issue in our examples, when the number of treatments $T$ is large the mentioned grid search becomes too costly.
+Possible alternatives are either using Bayesian optimization methods or simply initializing at $\btheta=0$ (uniform model prior) and using the gradient of the objective function in \eqref{eq:theta-ep}.

-\end{prop} The gradient of the objective function \eqref{eq:ep_eq0} is in Section \ref{sec:gradEP}.
-Since this function may not be concave, we conduct an initial grid search and subsequently use a quasi-Newton BFGS algorithm.
-See Section \ref{sec:algorithm} and Algorithm \ref{alg:one} therein for a full description of our algorithm to obtain $\hthetaeb$ and $\hthetaep$.
-In most our examples $\hthetaeb$ and $\hthetaep$ provided virtually indistinguishable inference, the latter incurring a significantly lower computational cost, but the exact $\hthetaeb$ did provide slight advantages in some high-dimensional settings (see Section \ref{subsec:singleT}).
+In most of our examples $\bthetaeb$ and $\bthetaep$ provided virtually indistinguishable inference, the latter incurring a significantly lower computational cost.
+Figure S4 shows a comparison for one of our simulated datasets.
+On the other hand, $\bthetaeb$ does provide slight advantages in some settings where the number of parameters $J + T$ was particularly large (see Section \ref{subsec:singleT}).